invictalex/freelance-site/src/pages/contact.md

 ---
 title: Get Started
-layout: "./contact.astro"
+layout: ./contact.astro
 heading: Getting Started
 subheading: Interested in one or more of my services?
-It's as east as
+Scroll the timeline, below
 timelineItem:
+  - item: Send me a message
   - item: Telephone consultation
   - item: Agree timeline and fee
   - item: Visual draft sign-off